-- 1. Thomas Lawrence (1769-1830), Portrait of Elizabeth Farren, painted portraits of inspiring leaders and beautiful women using lively brush strokes and dramatic lighting. - 2.
+- 1. Lawrence: dramatizing the great and the good.
+Thomas Lawrence (1769-1830), Portrait of Elizabeth Farren, painted portraits of inspiring leaders and beautiful women using lively brush strokes and dramatic lighting. - 2.
+Ross: providing an intimate record (replaced by photography).
 William Charles Ross (1794-1860) there was a fashion among the wealthy for portrait miniature. - 3.
+Hayter: conveying pomp and majesty.
 George Hayter (1792-1871) produced what could be seen as propaganda. - 4.
-Edwin Landseer (1802-1873) produced groups in conversation that acted as conversation pieces. - 5.
+Landseer: 'conversation pieces'.
+Edwin Landseer (1802-1873) produced groups in conversation that acted as conversation pieces - 5.
+Watts: recording the famous and infamous for posterity.
 George Frederic Watts (1817-1904) produced his 'Hall of Fame' recording the great and the good for posterity. - 6.
-Dante Gabriel Rossetti (1828-1882) used a 'portrait' to tell a story - 7.
+Rossetti: evoking a feeling and telling a story.
+Dante Gabriel Rossetti (1828-1882) used a 'portrait' to tell a story and invoke a feeling. - 7.
+Thomson: capturing an image of a previously unknown class.
 John Thomson (1837-1921) captured photographic images and recorded life stories in The Streets of London. - 8.
-Walter Sickert (1860-1942) evoked the impression of everyday lives such as music hall performers and impresarios.

-A portrait is a record of a person or a group for posterity but this reminds us of Byron's cynical comment on the end of fame,
+Sickert: celebrated everyday life.
+Walter Sickert (1860-1942) captured the feeling of everyday lives, such as that of music hall performers and impresarios, and so honoured it. - A portrait is a record of a person or a group for posterity but this reminds us of Byron's cynical comment on the end of fame,